gmdfalk/blockify/README.md

 - v0.9 (2014-04-29): Pulseaudio (sink) support

 ## Troubleshooting
-If you experience errors or unexpected behaviour, please start blockify/blockify-ui with the -vvv parameter to enable debug logging and see if you get any helpful information this way.
+### Checklist
+1. Do you have the newest version?
+2. Is your configuration (and playlist) file syntax OK?
+If in doubt, delete them.
+3. Have you tried starting blockify in debug mode to look for useful information (i.e. `blockify -vvv`).

-You're welcome to open an issue on this site and ask for help but when you do, please provide the following information:
+If you can't find or fix the error by yourself, you are welcome to open an issue on this site.
+When you do, please provide the following information:
 - A debug log, acquired by starting blockify(-ui) via `blockify(-ui) -vvv -l logfile`.
-Then upload it with `curl -F "c=logfile" https://ptpbw.pw` (or paste it to a git or bpaste.net or directly into the git issue, you get the idea).
+Then upload it with `curl -F "c=logfile" https://ptpbw.pw` or paste it to a gist or bpaste.net or directly into the git issue (preferably with code tags -> three backticks before and after the snippet).
 - The blockify version: `blockify --version`.
 - If you suspect pulseaudio as culprit, the list of sinks: `pacmd list-sink-inputs | curl -F c=@- https://ptpb.pw`.

 Common errors:
 * `ImportError: No module named gst`: You need to install python-gst0.10.

 Further guesses for why your blockify doesn't work:
 * Blockify has two binaries. `blockify` (CLI) and `blockify-ui` (GUI).
 Make sure you're using the right one.